delphix/virtualization-sdk/docs/References/Glossary.md

 ## Environment
 A remote system that the Delphix Engine can interact with.
 An environment can be used as a [source](#source-environment), [staging](#staging-environment) or [target](#target-environment) environment (or any combination of those).
 For example, a Linux machine that the Delphix Engine can connect to is an environment.

+## Environment User
+A set of user credentials that the Delphix Engine can use to interact with an [Environmnet](#environment).
+For example, a username and password to login to a Linux machine.

 ## Linked Dataset
 A dataset on the Delphix Engine which holds an ingested copy of a pre-existing external dataset from a source environment.
 A linked dataset is often called a [dSource](#dsource).